httpwg/http2-spec/draft.md

 ## Operational Considerations

 To avoid situations where a persisted value of `HTTP-TLS` causes a client to be unable to contact a site, clients SHOULD limit the time that a value is persisted for a given origin.
-A hard limit might be set to a month.
-A lower limit might be appropriate for initial observations of `HTTP-TLS`;
-the certainty that a site has set a correct value - and the corresponding limit on persistence - can increase as the value is seen more over time.
+A lower limit might be appropriate for initial observations of `HTTP-TLS`; the certainty that a site has set a correct value - and the corresponding limit on persistence - can increase as the value is seen more over time.

 Once a server has indicated that it will support authenticated TLS, a client MAY use key pinning
 {{I-D.ietf-websec-key-pinning}} or any other mechanism that would otherwise be restricted to use